grantwinney/BlogCodeSamples/Misc/TweetRandomFeedItem/README.md

 ***Using [AWS Lambda](https://aws.amazon.com/lambda/) and [Tweetinvi](https://github.com/linvi/tweetinvi)***

-This project is a slight modification of [my last one](https://github.com/grantwinney/TweetRandomFeedItemForGhost), replacing reading posts via the Ghost API to a more general parsing of RSS feeds.
+This project is a slight modification of [my last one](TweetRandomFeedItemForGhost), replacing reading posts via the Ghost API to a more general parsing of RSS feeds.
 I wanted to create something that would work for *any* blog... or anything else that generates an RSS feed.

-My first experience with AWS Lambda was [using Ephemeral to clean up my Twitter feed](https://grantwinney.com/my-first-experience-with-aws-lambda/), but I wanted to try writing my own app for AWS Lambda, and I wanted to do it in C#.
-I've also had an idea for awhile now that it'd be nice to be able to randomly select and tweet my old blog posts.

 ## Usage

-So here it is, a C# console you can run from AWS Lambda.
+This is a C# console you can run from AWS Lambda.
 Schedule it to run as often as you like using Lambda's [cron scheduling](https://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html) capabilities.

 If you'd like to read more about it, [I wrote a blog post about it too](https://grantwinney.com/using-aws-lambda-to-tweet-random-posts-from-an-rss-feed/).

 ### Getting the code

-1. Clone the repo: `git clone git@github.com:grantwinney/TweetRandomFeedItem.git`
+1. Clone this repo: `git clone https://github.com/grantwinney/BlogCodeSamples.git`
-2. Open the project in Visual Studio.
+2. Find the project under "Misc/TweetRandomFeedItem" and build it, either in Visual Studio or at the command line.
-3. Build the project _(you may have to right-click the NuGet folder and choose 'restore' to download the dependencies, although VS usually takes care of that for you)_
-4. Find the `bin` directory on disk, and drill down until you get to the assemblies (dll files).
+3. Find the `bin` directory on disk, and drill down until you get to the assemblies (dll files).
 Most likely: `bin/Debug/netcoreapp2.0`
-5. Zip up the contents of the inner-most directory, but not the directory itself. _(e.g. just select all the files_ inside _`netcoreapp2.0`.)_
+4. Zip up the contents of the inner-most directory, but not the directory itself. _(e.g. just select all the files_ inside _`netcoreapp2.0`.)_

 ### Setting up AWS Lambda